LudovicLeGuen/Wheel-of-Fortune/TESTING.md

 ## User testing
 Special thanks to the following who tested and gave me their feedback and ideas to improve the game:
 * My wife Domnika
+* My Mentor Koko The champion of the wheel of fortune.
+Really lads she is unbeatable.....

 ***